 More recently, Roxane Gay, feminist and culture critic, has swung back and forth between fiction and essays.
 Like Stegner, she, too, teaches Creative Writing.

 Each kind of writing has pros and cons.
-For me, fiction is all about placing the reader in a situation and letting the reader experience how it is to stand in that character’s shoes and live the character’s life.
+For me, fiction is all about placing the reader in a situation and letting the reader experience how to stand in that character’s shoes and live the character’s life.
 It’s a way to try to get at a truth even I may not be able to explain fully.

 And journalism?
-The kind of journalism I did for many years falls into the category of “how to” writing.
+The kind of journalism I did for many years falls into the category of “how-to” writing.
 That training comes in handy when I’m writing blog posts.

 Possibly, I’m a little afraid of the effort it would take to pitch one of the magazines above.
 I’d need sources.
 I’d need to fact-check.
 It would take time.